mjreno/modflow6-nc-demo/README.md

   - Validation layer verifies attributes (e.g. type checks, shape string restrictions, checks "valid" list, etc.)
   - Validation layer throws errors on unsupported or invalid attributes
   - Consider defining a small set of paramter types, each with a unique attribute set
-- Other systems could read ASCII definition files, but TOML would be better source
+- Scripts using definitions updated to use TOML